-- The day two of Seven Lakes trek began at 7 am and reached by 12 noon to Lake 1.
+- Day two of the Seven Lakes trek began at 7 am and reached by 12 noon to Lake 1.
 (5 hr hike), (6 hr for outside trekkers)

 LAKE 1: KAHMU~YA LAKE

-With a perfect view, the area near the lake is so full of flowers small- yellow, purple, white.
-Heaven it is!
+With a perfect view, the area near the lake is so full of flowers small- yellow, purple, and white.
+Heaven, it is!

 Day 4- Towards Main Base Camp